prestancedesign/babashka-htmx-todoapp/README.md

     cd babashka-htmx-todoapp
     bb htmx_todoapp.clj

-Your browser will prompt automatically to the url http://localhost:3000
+Your browser will launch automatically to the url http://localhost:3000